Leon-Laszczak/Yfio/README.md

 ### Drawdown
 - **Max Drawdown** Indicates the biggest decline from a local peak to the following low, before a new peak is reached
-- **Max Recovery Time** Shows how long it took to be profitable from the max drawdown
+- **Max Recovery Time** Shows the longest time required for the portfolio to recover from a drawdown and reach its previous peak
-- **Mean Recovery Time** Describes how long does it take on average for the strategy to become profitable again after a loss
+- **Mean Recovery Time** Shows the average duration of significant drawdown episodes before recovery

 ### Tail Risk
-- **VaR 1d 95%** Measures potential loss in the worst 5% of the days
+- **VaR 1d 95%** Estimates the daily return threshold exceeded by losses on approximately 5% of days
-- **VaR 1d 99%** Measures potential loss in the worst 1% of the days
+- **VaR 1d 99%** Estimates the daily return threshold exceeded by losses on approximately 1% of days
-- **CVaR 1d 95%** Describes average loss in the worst 5% of the days
+- **CVaR 1d 95%** Measures the average daily return on days worse than the 95% VaR threshold
-- **CVaR 1d 99%** Describes average loss in the worst 1% of the days
+- **CVaR 1d 99%** Measures the average daily return on days worse than the 99% VaR threshold

 ### Trade Stats
 - **Win Rate** Indicates what percent of the trades were profitable